dward2/BME547/Lectures/git_workflow.md

   - 200 - 239: Borderline high
   - \>=240: High

-If you want to practice working with shared repositories, work with a partner:
+As an optional modification to the work on the Total Cholesterol Branch, you could decide to practice working with shared repositories by working with a partner.
+If so, find a partner and follow these steps:

 * Find a partner and give permission for them to access your repository
+  * If your repository is inside a GitHub Classroom, you will need to contact the instructor so they can grant the needed permissions for you and your partner to access each other's repositories.
+  * If your repository was created by yourself within your GitHub account, follow these steps:
     - Navigate to your repository that you want to share with someone else.
     - Click on "Settings" in the repository toolbar.
     - Select the "Collaborators" option in the left-side menu list.
     - Enter a GitHub username in the box and click Add Collaborator.
     - This should send an e-mail to the other user to accept and will then give them read/write permissions to your repository.

 * Clone your partner's repository to your local computer.
 If their repository has a name that you are already using, you can clone the repository into a